 Forget The iPods and MP3 Players – Listening to music through earphones when you ride is one of the most dangerous things you can do.
 It means you’re distracted by music, not properly aware of your surroundings.

 Cycle With Friends – If possible, ride in a group.
 You’re more likely to be seen, plus it’s more fun.

 Most attention is focused on the extra visibility of the rear flashers and tail lights.
-But you can also grab the attention of other drivers just by wearing bright, eye catching clothing.
+But you can also grab the attention of other drivers just by wearing an article of bright, eye-catching clothing.

-While high visibility clothing used to be reserved for safety workers, hunters and cyclists, today it is standard wear for most sports enthusiasts.
-Stand out from the crowd in neon colored tops, vests or jackets.
+While high visibility clothing used to be reserved for safety workers, hunters, and cyclists, today it is standard wear for most sports enthusiasts.
+Stand out from the crowd in neon-colored tops, vests, or jackets.
 While high visibility clothing is generally not camouflaged, it does differ from other clothes in the way it’s made.
-So it not only makes you more visible to other drivers, but it’s also longer lasting.
+So it not only makes you more visible to other drivers, but it’s also long-lasting.

 A Bike Helmet is a MUST.
 This is by far the number one safety tip to keep in mind when you ride your bike.

-No matter if you are commuting to work, riding your bike to school, riding your bike as a sport or just for fun, always wear a bike helmet.
-It is the single most important thing that you can do to keep you safe on a bike.
+No matter if you are commuting to work, riding your bike to school, riding your bike as a sport, or just for fun, always wear a helmet.
+It is the single most important thing that you can do to keep yourself safe on a bike.

 A good bike helmet will be one of the more expensive purchases that you will make but it is the one that will have the greatest safety benefit.

 If you have an old helmet that has cracked or is damaged in any way, you should replace it with a new one that meets the standards set by the Consumer Product Safety Commission (CPSC).